Steve Satek, MBA

 President and Founder

-Steve brings more than 25 years of research experience to Great Lakes Clinical Trials.
+Steve has more than 25 years of experience in the clinical research industry.
 He began his career as a bench researcher at the Northwestern University Robert H. Lurie Cancer Center and since that time has held senior management positions at the Chicago Center for Clinical Research, Radiant Research, Cognitive Drug Research and Forenap Pharma.
-Just prior to opening Great Lakes Clinical Trials, Steve served as the Senior Vice President for a nationally-recognized consulting group, where he specialized in the design, implementation, and management of central nervous system and clinical pharmacology research programs.
-In that role, he worked exclusively with 12 clinical pharmacology sites and 22 late phase research clinics across the U.S., which focused in the conduct of complex psychiatric and neurological trials.
+Steve also served as the Senior Vice President for a nationally-recognized consulting group, where he specialized in the design, implementation, and management of central nervous system and clinical pharmacology research programs.

 Jeffrey Ross, MD